Black and Tan Coonhound

 Unique facts and fascinating details

-- The Black and Tan Coonhound is the only coonhound breed currently recognized by the American Kennel Club.
+- The Black and Tan Coonhound was the first of the six coonhound breeds to be recognized by the American Kennel Club.

-- Despite their hunting background, they are known to be quite lazy and relaxed when indoors.
+- Despite their hunting background, they are known to be quite lazy and affectionate when indoors.

 Frequently Asked Questions